claireandj666/Machine-Learning-Projects/README.md

         3) test misclassification error rate

 c.
 Evaluate the cross validation error of lasso and ridge over m = 25 values of λ.
 This is a great way to plot all results in the same graph.

 d.
 Evaluate the cross validation error of radial SVM.

 e.
 Record the time it takes to cross-validate Ridge/Lasso logistic regression and SVM for each n(learn).

 f.
 Record the time it takes to fit a single Ridge/Lasso, Logistic Regression, Random Forest and SVM, using the optimal hyper parameters for each n(learn).

-G. Determine the importance of parameters using Ridge and Lasso model in two different training set {0.5n, 0.9n}.
+g.
+Determine the importance of parameters using Ridge and Lasso model in two different training set {0.5n, 0.9n}.

+#### Conclusion: